Session Idle: seconds.

 PR#PriorityPesticide(MFG)Commodity (Crop Group)Project Status

-13779 A MEFENTRIFLUCONAZOLE ( BASF ) CABBAGE ( 05-16 = BRASSICA HEAD AND STEM VEGETABLE GROUP ) RESEARCHABLE, RESIDUE & E/CS DATA NEEDED
+13779 A MEFENTRIFLUCONAZOLE ( BASF ) CABBAGE ( 05-16 = BRASSICA HEAD AND STEM VEGETABLE GROUP ) RESIDUE ON-GOING; E/CS DATA ON-GOING

 Reduced Risk Status: